Among our graduate degree recipients before 2004 are the

 Promising Work in the Field of Music.

-Davis.
-Jonathan graduated with a bachelor of music in
+student at UC Davis.
+Jonathan also graduated with a

-Chapel Hill in 2016.
-At UNC, he performed in many ensembles
+University of North Carolina at Chapel Hill in 2016.
+At UNC, he

-across the campus while also focusing on musicological studies,
+performed in many ensembles across the campus while also focusing

-Symphony.
-This thesis explores the Alpine Symphony in terms of
+Richard Strauss’s Alpine Symphony.
+This thesis explores the

-its historical origins, cultural influences, symphonic
+Alpine Symphony in terms of its historical origins, cultural

-characteristics, and extensive tone painting.
+influences, symphonic characteristics, and extensive tone

 David Möschler is an award-winning San Francisco Bay Area-based